Apply for a License (Under 18) in Tennessee

 If you're at least 15 years old and looking to ride a moped or motorcycle, you can apply for the following:

-- A motorcycle learner permit for motorcycles 125cc or over.
+- A motorcycle learner permit for motorcycles 125 cc and over.

 For more information about motor-driven cycles and scooters, visit our Mopeds and Scooters page.

-At age 16, you can get a motorcycle endorsement to operate a motorcycle in addition to a car.
+At 16 years old, you can get a motorcycle endorsement to operate a motorcycle in addition to a car.
 Visit our Motorcycle License page for detailed information on requirements and testing.

 Having auto insurance is required by TN law.
 To find coverage that best suits your family and your budget, check protection plans from a variety of car insurance providers.